ska-telescope/ska-sdp-spectral-line-imaging/docs/src/pipeline_framework.rst

 definition.

-A custom defined pipeline can be installed as an executable using the :command:`sdp-pipeline install` command.
+A custom defined pipeline can be installed as an executable using the :command:`piper install` command.
 The installation process creates an executable data processing pipeline using the pipeline name, and also extracts the default configuration to a path provided by the user, or in the same directory as the pipeline script if the path is not provided.
 Additionaly a package manager like `poetry` can be used install a production